 African Risk Capacity (ARC) enables participating African governments to insure themselves against natural disasters and respond rapidly when their citizens experience harvest failure.
 It was established as a Specialized Agency of the African Union (AU) to help member states improve their capacities to better plan, prepare, and respond to extreme weather events, protecting the food security of their vulnerable populations in the process.

 Participate in ARC by following steps in the country engagement proccess.
-Countries must undertake several processes, including customizing the Africa RiskView software, signing MOUs for in-country capacity building, defining a contingency plan for ARC payouts, and determining risk transfer parameters.
+Countries must undertake several processes, including customizing the Africa RiskView software, signing a Memorandum of Understanding for in-country capacity building, defining a contingency plan for ARC payouts, and determining risk transfer parameters.
 When countries have satisfactorily completed this process, they will receive a Certificate of Good Standing from the ARC Agency Governing Board, and will pay a premium to ARC Ltd, after which they will be members of the risk pool.
 To receive a payout, countries develop Final Implementation Plans that elaborate upon the pre-approved Contingency Plans to facilitate targeted interventions that respond quickly and effectively to the populations impacted by disasters.

 30 million per country per season for drought events that occur with a frequency of 1 in 5 years or less.